 Larissa worked at a language school in Rio for five years and offered private lessons, including Portuguese for English speakers.
 She believes in the value of traveling, experiencing different cultures, and bonding with people all around the world and strives to apply these experiences in her daily work at IST.

 Julia was born in Estonia and spent her childhood in Tallinn.
-She finished school and afterwards got a bachelor’s degree in entrepreneurship and business at EBS (Estonian Business School).
+She holds a Bachelor’s degree in Entrepreneurship and Business at EBS (Estonian Business School).

 From an early age Julia loved to dance and after school worked for several years as a dance teacher.
-In parallel with her studies, she opened her dance studio for children, which she still does to this day.
-Also she had experience as an administrator in the hotel business.
+She has her own dance studio for children.
+She also had experience as an administrator in the hotel business.

-Julia speaks Russian as her mother language.
-She has a knowledge in Estonian and English.
+Julia is fluent in Russian language.
+She speaks in Estonian and English.

 IST is a place where she can use her skills in helping people and communicating.